ryanjlee/fluc-menu/README.md

 npm install -g react-tools
 ```

-Then translate jsx file in js
+Then translate the jsx file to js

 ```sh
 jsx src/ build/